gowmikaganji-beep/gowmikaganji-beep/README.md

 💻 Built projects like Student Management System and other web-based applications

-🧠 Strong foundation in C,C++,OOPS Concepts, Data Structures and Algorithms
+🧠 Strong foundation in C,C++,Python,OOPS Concepts, Data Structures and Algorithms

 🌐 Skilled in Full Stack Web Development